 State Laws

-For individuals diagnosed with cancer and their caregivers, understanding the laws in your state is important because sometimes state laws provide more protection than federal laws.
-Federal laws are created by the federal government in Washington, D.C., and apply to all people across all states and territories.
-State laws, outlined here, are created by your state government and only apply in your specific state.
+For individuals diagnosed with a chronic or serious medical condition and their caregivers, understanding the laws in your state is important, because sometimes state laws provide more protection than federal laws.
+Federal laws are created by the federal government in Washington, D.C., and apply across all states and territories.
+State laws, outlined here, are passed by your state government and only apply in your specific state.

-Browse state laws impacting the cancer community, including topics like health insurance, work and cancer, disability insurance, accessing medical records, estate planning and medical decision-making, and more.
+Browse state laws that may impact you, including on topics like health insurance, employment, disability insurance, accessing medical records, estate planning and medical decision-making, immigration, and more.

 A yellow paper family stands under a blue umbrella that says "Disability Insurance"